mongodb-developer/mongodb-atlas-rivet-ai-samples/README.md

 # AI Rivet Search API

 This repository contains an Express.js server that serves as an endpoint to interact with a Rivet graph to process queries and return a list of products using MongoDB.
+This is a complimintery repository for Article [PLACE HOLDER].

 ## Overview